 Airbnb initially expanded into non-core business areas to accommodate their investors.
 There was pressure to leverage their existing customer base to sell them more products.

-By 2025, I predict that Airbnb will have the most nights stayed in the short-term rental industry and Booking.com in the hospitality industry.
+By 2025, Simon predicts that Airbnb will have the most nights stayed in the short-term rental industry and Booking.com in the hospitality industry.

 While the industry continues to change, one key trend will remain the same.
 Guest expectations will continue to increase.
 Hosts will have to meet these changing expectations to stay competitive.